Last updated August 21st, 2023.

 Likewise, Malaysia is one of few places in Asia where foreigners can easily own freehold land, under their own name, rather than just an apartment or condo unit.

-Malaysia enjoys strong demographic trends, is growing in the high 4% range during a normal year, while real estate values are lower despite being a slightly more developed nation than Thailand.
+Malaysia enjoys strong demographic trends and is growing in the high 4% range during a normal year, while real estate values are lower despite being a slightly more developed nation than Thailand.

 If you like Thailand and want to live here, don’t let any of that stop you from making a lifestyle decision and getting a condo anyway.
 Feel free to buy a second home wherever you enjoy spending time.